General Catalyst

 Seed Round in 2024

-Smalt is focused on addressing the talent shortage in the trades by recruiting and training young tradespeople through innovative hybrid academies.
-The company offers comprehensive training programs designed to empower future workers in the green energy sector, equipping them with essential skills and access to advanced technology and tools.
-Additionally, Smalt provides digitized installation services to its B2B customers, ensuring high-quality support for homeowners.
-Their highly skilled staff leverage cutting-edge technology to deliver exceptional installation services, thus contributing to the broader climate transition efforts.
+Smalt is a company focused on addressing the talent supply shortage in the trades by recruiting and training young tradespeople through innovative hybrid academies.
+It offers comprehensive training programs that equip future climate workers with essential skills and access to advanced technology and tools.
+Smalt's services are tailored for B2B customers, providing high-quality, digitized installation solutions delivered by highly skilled staff.
+By emphasizing the importance of upskilling and tech enablement, Smalt aims to support the green energy transition while ensuring that its partners receive top-notch installation services.

 Literati